 Dear Home-Ec 101,

 I’ve recently noticed a layer of scum around the agitator.
-If I were able to get my head in there, I’d probably find it throughout.
+I’d probably find it throughout if I could get my head in there.
 Is there a way to get this out without scrubbing the thing?

 Build Me Up, Buttercup

 This response focuses on top-loading clothes washers, but the same problem often occurs in front-loading washing machines.
 Please note that front-loading clothes washers do not have an agitator.

 What you’re looking at is most likely a layer of detergent build-up that occurs when suds are splashed onto the agitator or other parts of the washbasin, not normally under the waterline.
 Just like soap scum builds up in your shower, the water evaporates, leaving behind a residue that we often refer to as soap scum.
 In areas with hard water, the problem is exacerbated by limescale, which refers to mineral deposits also left behind.